 - Eerie Cuties: A rather metaphysical example...
-Deep inside Layla's mind, her inner child stomps on the feet of Queen Lamia's spirit, who's possessing Layla's body and trying to assimilate her.
-The ancient vampire is quite upset by the lack of respect.
+Deep inside Layla's mind, her inner child stomps on the foot of Queen Lamia's spirit, who's possessing Layla's body and trying to assimilate her.
+The ancient vampire is quite upset by this lack of respect.

 - In a strip of Everyday Heroes, Iron Jane throws a kick to an unsuspecting superhero from behind, only to learn the hard way where "Mr. Mighty" gets his name from. note

 Mr. Mighty: Now see miss, if you had attacked me from the front like a civilized person, this could have been avoided...